Strategy11/formidable-forms/readme.txt

 * Fix: Prevent the 'Advanced' section from hiding on non-Formidable blocks
 * Fix: Some users were seeing PHP error messages in PHP 5.2
 * Fix: XML form exports set to use the default style were not correctly setting the style on import

-= 3.05 =
-* New: Add a new Forms block for use with the new WP editor
-* Fix: A false number was showing for number of plugin updates available when add-ons were not installed

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>